microsoft/code-with-engineering-playbook/docs/CI-CD/dev-sec-ops/secret-management/recipes/detect-secrets-ado.md

 1. Install detect-secrets using pip
 1. Run detect-secrets tool
 1. Publish results in the Pipeline Artifact
-   > NOTE: It's an optional step, but for future investigation .json file with results may be helpful.
+   > **Note:** It's an optional step, but for future investigation .json file with results may be helpful.
 1. Analyzing detect-secrets results
-   > NOTE: This step does a simple analysis of the .json file.
+   > **Note:** This step does a simple analysis of the .json file.
 If any secret has been detected, then break the build with exit code 1.

-> NOTE: The below example has 2 jobs: for Linux and Windows agents.
+> **Note:** The below example has 2 jobs: for Linux and Windows agents.
 You do not have to use both jobs - just adjust the pipeline to your needs.
 >
-> NOTE: Windows example does not use the latest version of detect-secrets.
+> **Note:** Windows example does not use the latest version of detect-secrets.
 It is related to the bug in the detect-secret tool (see more in [Issue#452](https://github.com/Yelp/detect-secrets/issues/452)).
 It is highly recommended to monitor the fix for the issue and use the latest version if possible by removing version tag `==1.0.3` in the pip install command.

 ```yaml
 trigger: